- About Us

 ANYTHING owned by OSU must go through Surplus Property to be disposed.
 We also have inter-government agreements with about 40 different state agencies to sell their equipment.

 It depends on our warehouse space and the availability of our student labor to pick up the items.
-It may take a week or sometimes two weeks to complete a pickup.
-You are welcome to bring the items to our warehouse we just asked that you call ahead to be sure we have the space and are able to accept the items.
+We update our pickup time delays on our request page when applicable, but try to complete pickups within 10 business days from request.
+You are welcome to bring the items to our warehouse, we just asked that you call ahead to be sure we have the space and are able to accept the items.
 We do not receive items on Tuesdays or Fridays because of our public sales.

 Surplus Property is a self-sustaining department.
 Surplus Property takes an initial amount from the sale, and returns a percentage of the remaining amount to the owning department.
 See our rates page for more information.